euclio/vim-instant-markdown/README.md

 Installation
 ------------
 You first need to have Ruby with RubyGems, and node.js with npm installed.
-(In the future there might be a version which won't require node.js at all, making installation easier)
+(In the future there might be a version which won't require node.js at all, making installation easier).
+If you're using Windows, you will also need into install [cURL][curl] and put it on your `%PATH%`.

 - `[sudo] gem install pygments.rb`
 - If you're using Ruby 1.9.2 or later, `[sudo] gem install redcarpet`.
 Otherwise, `[sudo] gem install redcarpet -v 2.3.0`